w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on appropriate table markup and clear relations between header and data cells to understand, navigate, and process information presented in data tables
-* designate the cells role in data tables, including header and data ccells as well as cell scope
+* designate the cell role, including header and data cells as well as cell scope
 * provide regular data tables as alternatives to graphical representations of tabular data
 * provide table descriptions to help users understand the purpose of complex tables
 * employ tools that produce accessible markup for data tables